minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 When you're finished, test each other's programs by playing them!

 # 3.1 Report Card with GPA

+This exercise and most others should be going into a file called `homework3.py`.

 Write a function report card where the user can enter each of his grades, after which the program prints out a report card with GPA (*see* [Urban